Brennall/HFH-SRD/Chapter07.md

 When adventurers buy goods, they must pay a labor fee to cover the cost of loading the goods onto their ship or caravan.
 When they sell goods at their destination, they must pay another labor fee to unload the goods.
 The labor fee is 1gp per 200 stone of merchandise.
 Adventurers selling goods will also have to pay a customs duty equal to 2d10% of their market price.
 Player characters disinclined to pay such fees can, of course, attempt to smuggle goods into the market.

-EXAMPLE: 20 loads of dyes and pigments weigh 500 stone, so Farlaghn’s labor fees will be 3gp.
+EXAMPLE: 20 loads of dyes and pigments weigh 500 stone, so Farlaghn's labor fees will be 3gp.
 The city has an 11% customs duty, so Farlaghn will have to pay a fee of 605gp when he sells his goods for 5,500gp.

 6. Transport goods.